salomonelli/best-resume-ever/README.md

 Build your best resume ever!

-A collection of beautiful Resumes build with LESS, Mustache Templates and JavaScript.
+A collection of beautiful resumes build with LESS and Mustache Templates.
 Choose your favorite Curriculum Vitae and easily export it as pdf.

 ## Install